akash-network/docs/testnet-challenges/open-ended-deployments.md

 Tag your PR with the appropriate app category.

+Please see [this](https://github.com/ovrclk/awesome-akash/pull/22) for an example of a well-formed pull request.

 9) We will review and visit your app and merge the PR when it has been verified.
 When your PR has been merged you may close the deployment (see [guides](/guides/deploy) for instructions on closing deployments).